-Roughly 83% of companies have ditched getting their team up to speed with pens and paper – and taken their training online.
-But to deliver the knowledge effectively, they need a learning management system.
+Roughly 83% of companies have ditched getting their team up to speed with pens and paper – and taken their training online with a learning management system.

 What is a learning management system?

 A learning management system (or LMS, for short) is software that automates your employee training and makes it accessible from anywhere.

 That’s because an LMS helps you create online training content.
 Delivers that content to the right employees – so they can train at their own speed.
 And tracks your trainees’ progress.